Get insider access

 Most of our picks here are higher-end point-and-shoots.
 That's largely because, unless you buy an older used model, cheaper new options are dwindling and typically aren't worth the investment over simply using the smartphone you most likely already own.
 But if you're an enthusiast who wants a compact camera to shoot with on the side, or you like the idea of a dedicated all-in-one camera, there are still some great options to choose from.

-We've bought and tested over 105 cameras, and below, you'll find the best digital compact cameras that we recommend.
+We've bought and tested over 110 cameras, and below, you'll find the best compact cameras to buy in 2024.
 If you want something relatively portable with an interchangeable lens, try the best mirrorless cameras for travel or the best mirrorless cameras more broadly, which tend to be smaller and lighter than traditional DSLR options.
 Alternatively, if you're looking for a portable camera to vlog with, you can check out our best cameras for vlogging.

 1. Best Compact Camera

-The long-awaited Fujifilm X100VI is the best compact camera we've tested.
-This isn't the most portable fixed-lens camera, but it makes up for that by being one of the most full-featured on the market.
+The long-awaited Fujifilm X100VI is the best fixed-lens compact camera we've tested.
+It isn't the most portable option, but it makes up for that by being one of the most full-featured point-and-shoots on the market.
 With a high-resolution APS-C sensor and a bright 35mm-equivalent f/2 lens, this premium model captures excellent image quality with plenty of detail and dynamic range.
 It's also one of the few compact cameras that feature in-body image stabilization (IBIS) to get steadier handheld shots.
 Another standout feature is its hybrid viewfinder, which lets you toggle between an optical rangefinder and an electronic viewfinder.

 That said, the X100VI doesn't come cheap, and even if it's within your budget, it's so in demand that stock is hard to come by.
 If you don't want to wait on a back-ordered product or you're simply looking for something cheaper, read on to learn more about some of the other best compact digital cameras that we've tested.